Finding a Mate: Not a Cookie Cutter Approach

 Where the Scriptures are clear, we can be very clear, but where they are silent, or as they do on this subject, offer many examples without much commentary, then we need to give each other liberty and grace to seek the Lord and our own consciences on the matter.

 You keep marriage in view, and don’t seek a relationship with someone who isn’t Biblically qualified for marriage.
+That means they are Christian adults, actually single, and the opposite gender.

 You seek to honor your parents in the process, seeking their counsel and showing respect for their guidance.
 Some believe the young man should seek the input of both sets of parents before initiating any romantic turn in the relationship, but it should nearly always mean the parents are kept informed about the relationship.
 For adults, though, parents need to remember that their grown children are no longer in a position of obedience and they need to give advice and guidance more than direction.